-ESSA requires districts to help ensure the educational stability of students in foster care by 1) Allowing them to remain in their school of origin when it is in the student's best interest (regardless of changes in housing); 2) Coordinating with Office of Children's Services (OCS) to provide transportation to the school of origin; and 3) Facilitating expedited enrollment in a new school when it is determined in the student's best interest to change schools.
+ESSA requires districts to help ensure the educational stability of students in foster care by 1) Allowing them to remain in their school of origin when it is in the student's best interest (regardless of changes in housing); 2) Coordinating with the Social Security Act Title IV-E Agency (Office of Children's Services) to provide transportation to the school of origin; and 3) Facilitating expedited enrollment in a new school when it is determined in the student's best interest to change schools.
 [Section 1111(g)(1)(E)] Note: The "school of origin" is the school in which the child was enrolled immediately prior to being placed into foster care, and thereafter, immediately prior to any change in foster care placement.